ddsbook/blog/2014/01/solvo-mediocris.md

 	))

-As you can see, (hopefully) it's pretty readable/digestible without explanation.
+As you can see, (hopefully) it's pretty readable/digestible without much explanation.
 Shiny lets you use templates and you can even use raw HTML with callbacks to the server.
 However, as you can see it's quick work to use the "HTML functions" exposed by the `shiny` package to knock out a basic interface.
 The `tef…`, `tcap…` etc names become `input$tef…` variables on the server and the innate "reactive" functionality of the Shiny framework makes it super-simple to process those values as they change.
 The `mainPanel()` function defines the output areas for what the server will generate.

 The server side is pretty lean as you can see in `server.R`: